Eurydia/practice-clean-programming-language/src/pages/index.md

 maybeInt =  2E-2 // 0.02 :(
 ```

-A compilation error will be thrown with a message which states:
+In such a case, a compilation error will be thrown with a message which states:

 ```
 Type error [...]: cannot unify demanded type with offered type: